 We are subject to reporting obligations under U.S. securities laws.
 The SEC, as required by Section 404 of the Sarbanes-Oxley Act of 2002, or the Sarbanes-Oxley Act, adopted rules requiring most public companies to include a management report on such company's internal controls over financial reporting in its annual report, which contains management's assessment of the effectiveness of the company's internal controls over financial reporting.
-In addition, an independent registered public accounting firm must attest to and report on the effectiveness of the company's internal controls over our financial reporting are not effective, where over, even if our management concludes that our internal controls over financial reporting is effective, our independent registered public accounting firm may still issue a report that is qualified or adverse if it believes that the design or implementation of our internal controls is not effective, or if it interprets the relevant requirements differently from us.
+In addition, an independent registered public accounting firm must attest to and report on the effectiveness of the company's internal controls over financial reporting.
+Our management may conclude that our internal controls over our financial reporting are not effective.
+Moreover, even if our management concludes that our internal controls over financial reporting is effective, our independent registered public accounting firm may still issue a report that is qualified or adverse if it believes that the design or implementation of our internal controls is not effective, or if it interprets the relevant requirements differently from us.